Did you know there are four types of tongues found in the Bible the Holy Spirit may give to a believer?

 Maybe a better way to say it is that there are four different ways this gift functions.

-Each of these types of tongues have their own special role in building up the believer, in growing the Church, and advancing the Kingdom of God.
+Each of these types of tongues has its own special role in building up the believer, in growing the Church, and advancing the Kingdom of God.

 1. Tongues as an Actual Foreign Language